 Both iPhones are capable of taking raw shots too, which some people have done valuable work with, but they aren’t that great really – the camera is very much designed around Apple’s processing being part of the results.
 However, the new iPhone 12 Pro will be able to create a new ‘ProRaw’ file, which outputs a raw photo after Apple applies its HDR and Deep Fusion tech, hopefully giving you the best of both worlds.

 The front cameras on iPhone 11 and 11 Pro are identical, too – a 12MP sensor with f/2.2 lens.
 You can take 4K video at 60fps on any camera of all iPhone 11 models.
 There’s no true HDR video recording, but Apple does use ‘Extended Dynamic Range’ to better capture difficult exposures in scenes.
 It’s like recording in HDR but outputting to SDR using the extra information captured for a stronger balance.

-This is another easy section: all iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
-This was the fastest phone processor on the planet when the iPhone 11 models were released, and it’s now only really been surpassed by Apple’s own A14 processor in iPhone 12, so it remains an extremely strong chip, capable of handling effectively anything you can throw at it.
+All iPhone 11 models use Apple’s A13 Bionic processor, at the same speed, with the same 4GB of RAM.
+This was the fastest phone processor on the planet when the iPhone 11 models were released.
+And while it was surpassed by Apple’s own A14 processor in iPhone 12, it remains an extremely strong chip, capable of handling effectively anything you can throw at it.

 In terms of pure power, it’s near laptop-strength, and can deal with 4K video editing, processing large files, opening and editing complex images with real-time changes, plus, y’know, messaging and stuff.